vllm-project/vllm/docs/source/models/pooling_models.md

 The multi-modal API is an extension of the [OpenAI Embeddings API](https://platform.openai.com/docs/api-reference/embeddings) that incorporates [OpenAI Chat Completions API](https://platform.openai.com/docs/api-reference/chat), so it is not part of the OpenAI standard.
-Please see {ref}`this page <multimodal_inputs>` for more details on how to use it.
+Please see [this page](#multimodal-inputs) for more details on how to use it.

 ### Score API

 Our Score API is similar to `LLM.score`.
-Please see [this page](../serving/openai_compatible_server.html#score-api-for-cross-encoder-models) for more details on how to use it.
+Please see [this page](../serving/openai_compatible_server#score-api-for-cross-encoder-models) for more details on how to use it.